This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra

 Then check the box for Camtasia.
 In that same pane, click on Accessibility and check the Camtasia box there too.
 Close System Preferences (System Settings on macOS Ventura and above).
 (You might need to quit and reopen Camtasia for the changes to take effect.)

-From the Camtasia start screen, click on the New Recording button to initiate a screen capture.
+From the Camtasia start screen recording, click on the New Recording button to initiate a screen capture.

-With Camtasia, you can also select to record your face using your MacBook Pro’s FaceTime camera, your voice from the built-in microphone, and the computer’s internal audio.
-Choose which options you want, and then click Start Recording.
+With Camtasia, you can also select to screen record your face using your MacBook Pro’s FaceTime camera, your voice from the built-in microphone, and the computer’s internal audio.
+Choose which options you want, and then click Start Screen Recording.

 When finished, click on the red rectangular icon in the top right corner and click Stop Recording.

 Easy as pie, right?

-When you’re done recording, Camtasia will open up its editing window, where you can review your recording and add effects like zoom-ins, transitions, and cursor effects, to name a few.
+When you’re done screen recording, Camtasia will open up its editing window, where you can review your recording and add effects like zoom-ins, transitions, and cursor effects, to name a few.

 Finally, you can export your creation to various locations as an MP4 or MOV file.
 And you can easily convert mov to mp4 on mac.